117409405-svg/1314/README.md

   You are encouraged to iterate on them to better match your definition of "smart money" behaviour.
 - The gmgn.ai frontend may evolve without warning.
 If scraping stops working, adjust the selectors in `GmgnScraper`.
+Supplying a desktop-like User-Agent header (as the script now does by default) often helps avoid being served minimal or bot-filtered markup.